whosonfirst/go-whosonfirst-du/README.md

 ```
 ./bin/wof-stats-counts -h
 Usage of ./bin/wof-stats-counts:
+  -custom value
+    	  A custom key/value to increment.
+Paths are defined using the gjson package's dot notation.
   -format string
     	Write stats in this format.
 Valid formats are: json, markdown. (default "json")
   -mode string